kch/ruby-fsevent/README.markdown

 Copyright
 ---------

 Copyright (c) 2009 Sandro Turriate.
-See LICENSE for details.
+See MIT_LICENSE for details.